LCTT/TranslateProject/sources/tech/20171004 No the Linux desktop hasnt jumped in popularity.md

-No, the Linux desktop hasn't jumped in popularity
+Translating by qhwdw No, the Linux desktop hasn't jumped in popularity
 ============================================================

 Stories have been circulating that the Linux desktop had jumped in popularity and was used more than macOS.
 Alas, it's not so.